G-EDM/G-EDM-v1-deprecated/README.md

     * A highly customized GRBL fork with XYZA Axis support with SD Card and touch screen support
     * A build tutorial
     * All 3D files
+    * A customized GRBL post processor for Freecad to create professional GCode
+    * Configuration files for GRBL-Plotter to create simple GCode